Work placement is a mandatory component of all the courses we deliver, except short courses such as first aid, CPR, and manual handling.

 Approaching for the Placement

 The student should have completed the theory assessments and must have attended all the practical classes for blended study mode to start the work placement.
 Distance students need to complete the theory assessment and obtain the first-aid certificate.
-Trainers/assessors may check their progress in the Moodle if the student is doing the Moodle-based assignments.

 The student may send the assessments via email or bring along the printed copy to get to know the trainer/assessor that they have made substantial progress in theory tasks.
 The trainer/assessor and placement coordinator determine whether the student can start the work placement.
 When approaching the placement, the student needs to submit the following documents:

-• Updated Vaccination Report: Flue, Covid-19
+• Updated Vaccination Report: Covid-19 vaccination, Flu vaccination

 The student does not need to submit this document to process the placement.